ClosedBusinessRound 2

 What activities are funded?

-Scientific citizen science research projects that engage the public as citizen scientists, include the collection or transformation of data in Australia, and address national focus areas such as disaster resilience and preparedness, environmental change, cyber security and artificial intelligence, and food and agribusiness.
+Designing and delivering citizen science research projects that engage the public as participants, collect or transform data in Australia, and address national significance focus areas such as disaster resilience and preparedness, environmental change, cyber security and artificial intelligence, and food and agribusiness.

 How do I apply for the Citizen Science Grants?